abgox/PSCompletions/README.md

 ### [Available Completions](#available-completions-list "All completions that can be added at present.
 More completions are adding!")

--   If it doesn't include the completion you want, you can [submit an issue](https://github.com/abgox/PSCompletions/issues "Click to submit an issue") and I will consider adding it
+-   If it doesn't include the completion you want, you can [submit an issue](https://github.com/abgox/PSCompletions/issues "Click to submit an issue") and I will consider adding it.

 1. `psc add git`
 2. Then you can type `git ` and press `Tab` to get command completion.